auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Based on the Kardashev scale, our species is approaching but well beneath a type I civilization.
 There are likely a small number of possible ethical systems which can support and sustain civilizations through advanced stages of life.
 As Aristotle explained, there are many ways to go wrong, but few ways to be correct.

 The moralities and strategies which lead to self destruction represent the boundaries of ethical systems.
 Any morality which involves killing all its offspring will not survive to the next generation.
 Do we ever see animals killing their offspring?
 Yes, but typically there's an evolutionary reason.
-Male lions kill all the cubs when they take over a group of lionesses.
-They do this to make room for their cubs and so those cubs don't grow to usurp the new lion later.
+Male lions kill all the cubs when they take over a group of lionesses to get more resources for their cubs and so those unrelated cubs don't grow to usurp the new lion later.
 Species which have long gestation and narrow windows of reproduction tend to have some infanticide.
 What this shows is there can be exceptions to general moral strategies in particular situations.

 Morality can be universal given the limits of the situation.
 If we have full information an optimal strategy or choice can be determined in principle.
 Of course, life is rarely a full-information situation, and we are finite, subjective creatures.
 In morality, we must give our best guess at what will bring about our desired end state of events.